Project

 Scenario

 A single plain-language description of how a product behaves in a specific situation.
-The atomic unit of a living product specification.
+The atomic unit of a Specsight spec.

-- OPERATION
+- OPERATIONS

-Release Sync
+Sync

-The release-triggered update that keeps a Specsight spec in sync with the codebase.
-Fires automatically every time code lands on the tracked branch.
+The release-triggered update to a Specsight spec.
+Fires automatically every time code lands on the tracked branch, touching only the scenarios that release changed.